lehronn/18-Chat-Application/README.md

 `npm install` to install dependencies

-`npm build` to build distribution version, babel required.
+`npm run build` to build distribution version, babel required.

+## Running instructions

+For running React Chat You have to:
+* git clone this repo.
+* Run `index.js` with `node index.js` command.
+You can use pm2 or smth like this.
+* Run `public/index.html` in browser.
+Public folder contains ready distribution version.